FEAR OF DROWNING

 g.
 Manipulation and Fear of Drowning.

-The movie Jaws was one of the most emotionally driven movies of all times.
-It provoked a massive number of irrational fears directed around sharks and ocean swimming.
+Jaws was one of the most emotionally driven movies of all time.
+It provoked many irrational fears directed around sharks and ocean swimming.
 Movie studios intentionally exaggerated every aspect of the movie to produce the maximum emotional trauma.
-This is done for profit and not for education purposes.
+This is done for profit and not for educational purposes.

 h.
 Personality Trait Connection.

 The personality trait most likely to possess a fear of drowning would be the A-type.
-Being in control is one of their major traits.
+Being in control is one of their primary traits.